Mount Richon

 PROFILE FAQ

-Mount Richon has emerging levels of nearby infrastructure activity, ranking in the 36thth percentile nationally
+Mount Richon has emerging levels of nearby infrastructure activity, ranking in the 34thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects likely to impact the area.
-Key projects are Champion Drive Precinct, Forrestdale Business Park West, METRONET Armadale Line Transformation, and Hitachi Construction Machinery Australia Facility.
+AreaSearch has identified four projects likely impacting the area: Champion Drive Precinct, Forrestdale Business Park West, METRONET Armadale Line Transformation, and Hitachi Construction Machinery Australia Facility.

 Professional plan users can use the search below to filter and access additional projects.